Written by Mary Seymour and Melissa Weekley*

 So what does she hope for the future?
 What changes would she like to see in treatment and attitudes?

 My hope is that people with mental health challenges would be accepted and treated with the same respect and compassion as those with a cancer diagnosis.
-Mental illness is real and not something that the patient fabricates.
-I also wish for those with mental illness to be celebrated like those with cancer for their strength in surviving and for their endurance throughout struggles and triumphs in their journey.
+Mental illness is real and is not something that the patient fabricates.
+I also long for those with mental illness to be celebrated like those with cancer for their strength in surviving and for their endurance throughout struggles and triumphs in their journey.

 Why speak out about such personal struggles?
 Melissa speaks because the message is too important to leave hiding in the dark.
 Speaking out, speaking her truth, has become her crusade as she faces her own mortality.

 In honor of those that continue to fight the good fight, and in memory of those that have gone before us.

 Submitted by Melissa Weekley, in loving memory of Mary Seymour.

 Should you have any questions, personal reflections, or comments: Melissa’s preferred contact information is email@example.com